-3.1 Communication with Staff:
+Section 3 Dissemination and Review of the Student Protection Plan 3.1 Communication with Staff:

-The Student Protection Plan will be shared with Staff through publication on the staff intranet.
-For academics and support staff with a remit for HE provision the plan will be presented and discussed as part of the staff development programme organised through the Human Resources and Occupational Development Department.
+The Student Protection Plan will be shared with Staff through publication on the College website.
+For academics and support staff with a remit for HE provision the plan will be presented and discussed as part of the staff development programme organised through the Human Resources as well as the Organisational Development Department.
 Where updates are made, this will be included in the annual staff training on Academic Regulations.